microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

     /// The package dependency Id must match a package dependency defined
     /// for the calling user or the system (via CreateForSystem) or an exception is raised.
     ///
-    /// Each successful call adds the resolve packaged to the
+    /// Each successful call adds the resolved packaged to the
     /// calling process' package graph, even if already present.
 There is no
     /// duplicate 'detection' or 'filtering' applied by the API (multiple
     /// references to a package is not harmful).
 Once resolution is complete